 All the Things We Missed at Sugar Mountain

-Unfortunately, our trip was cut short by the spread of the Coronavirus.
+Unfortunately, our trip was cut short by the spread of Covid.
 On Friday, when we left Fort Bragg, I had to check my kids out of school early.
 Life was completely normal.
 By Sunday businesses were closing and grocery stores were selling out of food.

 We made the decision to cut the trip short and left on Monday morning.
 But that meant that there were so many plans that we didn’t get to.
 Here are all the things we wish we could have done during our trip to Sugar Mountain:

 - visit Grandfather Mountain State Park